-Kevin Echemendia, our co-founder and director of photography, will be on set for a filmmaking production throughout the month of April.
-When our team was discussing this, we all geeked out and were using terms like, “G&E” or “martini” and even “fly swatter.”
-That got us thinking that when we use these terms in our blog posts or on social media, that maybe you are unsure of what exactly we’re saying.
-We wanted to take this opportunity to provide insight into the filmmaking world.
+Kevin Echemendia, our Co-Founder and Director of Photography, will be on set for a filmmaking production throughout the month of April.
+When our team was discussing this, we were of course using professional G&E terms like, “martini” and even “fly swatter.”
+That got us thinking that when we use these terms in our blog posts or on social media, that maybe you are unsure of what exactly what we’re saying.
+We wanted to take this opportunity to provide insight into the terms of the filmmaking world.
 So, here is part one in our “What’s the Word?” blog series.

-During April Kevin will be working in the grip and electric department, otherwise known as G&E, as a grip.
-They are in charge of all electrical needs on set along with supporting all non-electrical components.
-Grips are technicians who specialize in camera and lighting rigging.
-Their duties cover a wide variety of tasks such as camera movement, focusing lights, and rigging of gear.
+During the month of April, Kevin will be working in the grip and electric department, otherwise known as G&E, as a grip.
+This unit is in charge of all electrical needs on set, along with supporting all non-electrical components.
+They are grips are technicians who specialize in camera and lighting rigging.
+Their duties cover a wide variety of tasks such as camera movement, focusing lights, and the rigging of gear.

 Earlier this year Kevin was a grip during part two of Kevin Smith’s Kilroy Was Here along with a three part Walgreens commercial shoot that took place in Sarasota.